 Some might argue that the First Amendment is only meant to forbid state action against free speech, not private entities.
 That the state’s power is vastly more influential than the punitive power of corporations.
 That Facebook can only delete their page while the government can fine and imprison them.
 That a corporation might be able to fire them from their job, and a university might be able to expel them, but the state can definitely take away their liberty.

 However, these occurrences that happen on our social media, on our college campuses, and in our communities are not rare anomalies in the United States.
 They are acutely intertwined.
 They are the consequence of an ardent illiberal ideology that has permeated our biggest companies, our media, and our universities.
-Our concern to repel away the political and legal perils of freedom of speech from the state has eventually led us to this moment where we neglect the cultural threats that are more prominent now than ever.
-We tend to forget that these entities are the primary agents that shape our entire culture.
-And as the Breitbart Doctrine goes, politics is downstream from culture, which means the law is likely to flow from our everyday practices, and so this profound cultural shift that loathes free inquiry will not long protect the First Amendment.
+Our longstanding preoccupation with safeguarding freedom of speech from political and legal encroachments has led us to this moment where we have neglected the cultural threats that are now more ubiquitous than ever before.
+We tend to forget that these entities play a crucial role in shaping the entirety of our culture.
+And as per the Breitbart Doctrine’s insight, politics is downstream from culture, which means the law is likely to flow from our everyday practices, and so this profound cultural shift that loathes free inquiry will inevitably erode the long-term preservation of the First Amendment.

 Those people who believe that words are violence are right about one thing.
 They are right that words can be powerful, repugnant, appalling, and dehumanizing.
-But to quote an unnamed writer in one of Sigmund Freud’s notes, “the man who first flung a word of abuse at his adversary instead of a spear was the founder of civilization.”
-That is a clear distinction between civilization and savagery.
-There can be no justification for obscuring that distinction—whether due to religious sectarianism or ideological orthodoxy of any other kind.
-This is the excruciating lesson of hundreds of years of human endeavor, yet today it is also a lesson that we—heirs to the Enlightenment and the American experiment—have not recently bothered to uphold.
+But to quote an unnamed writer in one of Sigmund Freud’s notes, “The man who first flung a word of abuse at his adversary instead of a spear was the founder of civilization.”
+This distinction serves as a definitive demarcation between a civilized society and savagery.
+There exists no justifiable reason to obscure this distinction, be it due to religious sectarianism or any other form of ideological orthodoxy.
+This is the excruciating lesson gleaned from centuries of human endeavor, yet today it is also a lesson that we—heirs to the Enlightenment and the American experiment—have not recently bothered to uphold.

 My thoughts and prayers are with Salman Rushdie and his family.
 I wish that he will not only recuperate quickly but also live on to tell the world to never take a free and open society for granted.
 For all our sake.